chadwhitacre/openpath/2024/a-vision-for-software-commons/index.md

 the wrong way around.
 They already did the work.

-Forward-thinking foundations will find ways to distribute the economic benefits of Fair Share more in keeping with the Open Source spirit of collaborative autonomy.
+Forward-thinking foundations will find ways to distribute the economic benefits of Fair Share in keeping with the Open Source spirit of collaborative autonomy.
 This is how we will ultimately reach [Open Source sustainability](/2024/the-open-source-sustainability-crisis/#what-is-open-source-sustainability):

 > Open Source sustainability is when any smart, motivated person can produce